fede1024/rust-rdkafka/README.md

 [at-least-once delivery example] in the examples folder.
 To know more about delivery semantics, check the [message delivery semantics] chapter in the Kafka documentation.

+### Exactly-once semantics

+Exactly-once semantics (EOS) can be achieved using transactional producers, which allow produced records and consumer offsets to be committed or aborted atomically.
+Consumers that set their `isolation.level` to `read_committed` will only observe committed messages.

+EOS is useful in read-process-write scenarios that require messages to be processed exactly once.

+To learn more about using transactions in rust-rdkafka, see the [Transactions](producer-transactions) section of the producer documentation.

 ### Users